wdporter/i-am-that-vuepress/42-reality-can-not-be-expressed/readme.md

 **Q:**&ensp;Were you always like this from the first moment of enlightenment?

 **M:**&ensp;The three states rotate as usual — there is waking and sleeping and waking again, but they do not happen to me.
 They just happen.
 To me nothing ever happens.
-There is something changeless, motionless, immovable, rocklike and unassailable; a solid mass of pure being–consciousness–bliss.
+There is something changeless, motionless, immovable, rocklike and unassailable; a solid mass of pure beïng–consciousness–bliss.
 I am never out of it.
 Nothing can take me out of it, no torture, no calamity.

 **Q:**&ensp;Yet, you are conscious!